microsoft/botframework-cli/packages/dispatcher/README.md

 ﻿@microsoft/bf-dispatcher
 ========================

-This package is for microsoft internal use only.
-Please do not install as a dependency 'bf-dispatcher' is a generic NLP intent classification package/library.
+This package is intended for Microsoft use only.
+It is not designed to be consumed as an independent package.

+'bf-dispatcher' is a generic NLP intent classification package/library.
 It currently can do: